joyalkenus/joyalkenus/README.md

 ## 🌟 A Bit About Me

 Born in a small town in India and brought up in the United Arab Emirates later getting a master's degree in Mechatronics and intelligent machines, I've been fascinated by Technology ever since childhood.
 I admire the transformative power of technology in enhancing people's lives.
-My life's mission is to leverage technology to improve the lives of those who need it most, driving positive change in the world.
+My life's mission is to leverage technology to improve the lives of those who need it the most, thus driving positive change in the world.

 ## 🧰 My Toolkit